vbjan/ds_and_algos/hash_collections/README.md

   - Efficiently deleting duplicates in data
   - Membership testing

+# Hash Map
+*The HashMap is based on the same idea, with some modifications: It stores a set of keys and saves their corresponding values also.
+This allows for efficient data retrieval by key, offering quick access to the associated values.*

 ## Array-Based Implementation
 - Elements are passed through a hash function and then, depending on the hash value, stored at a resulting index in the underlying array